 Finding the reason why your engine will not start can be a very frustrating problem.
 The battery and starter motor's principal job is to start the engine.
-While the engine is running, the alternator, voltage regulator and battery co-dependent on each other to provide stable source of power for your vehicle and to recharge the battery.
-All of these components, including the wiring and wiring connections, must be in good working order to start and operate your engine.
+While the engine is running, a healthy alternator, voltage regulator and battery are codependent on each other to provide stable source of power for your vehicle and to recharge the battery.
+All of these components, including the wiring and wiring connections, must be good to start and operate your engine.

 1. If there are no interior or exterior lights, intermittent or other strange electrical problems, CHECK the wiring, battery terminal mating surfaces, inside the positive top post or GM style side battery cable terminal with multiple cables, and grounding strap between the engine and chassis for corrosion or oxidation.
 Clean each end to bare metal.
 Loose, bad or corroded connections are the most common causes.
 If good, then